Sunday, February 7, 2021

 Hermine's final two years were spent in Soviet internment in Frankfurt-am-Oder.
 She died in August.

-Although Hermine is mentioned in numerous biographies of Wilhelm II, she has not been treated to her own biography until.
-Dutch historian Moniek Bloks is to be commended for her honest portrayal of Hermine in Hermine An Empress in Exile, which was recently published in paperback by John Hunt/Chronos Books.
+Although Hermine is mentioned in numerous biographies of Wilhelm II, she has had her own biography until now.
+Dutch historian Moniek Bloks is to be commended for her honest portrayal of Hermine in Hermine An Empress in Exile, published in paperback by John Hunt/Chronos Books.

 Blok has made meticulous use of original source material, including Hermine's autobiography, Days in Doorn (1928), and shines a light on Hermine's life.
 She does not hold back with the negatives: family dynamics and her support for Hitler.

-Hermine's life changed inexorably when her son sent his letter to the former Kaiser.
-If she had not married Wilhelm, it is unlikely that anyone would have been interested in Hermine.
-She would have remained at Schloss Saabor or married another minor Prince.
+Hermine's life changed inexorably when her son wrote to the former Kaiser.
+She would have remained at Schloss Saabor if she had not married Wilhelm.
 Her marriage to the former German emperor brought press coverage on both sides of the Atlantic.
 She was sought out for interviews even after she ended up interned by Soviet troops.

 This is Moniek Bloks's second book.
 Her first book, Carolina of Nassau, was published in 2019 by John Hunt/Chronos.